anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   is deployed.
 The target domain may have multiple sites.

 synchronous:
-: time-wise uninterrupted delivery of messages,<br>
-  here between a pledge and a registrar or backend system (e.g., the MASA)
+: time-wise uninterrupted delivery of messages, here between a pledge and a registrar or backend system (e.g., the MASA)

 target domain: